GhaaZaaal/alx-low_level_programming/README.md

-the readme for my C repo
+the readme of the main project